mahirk/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Post your storyboard and diagram here.**\*\*

 The chatter box below will allow the user to first set up the machine by asking a few basic questions.
-Once it has asked that information, it is able to retrieve information about the user.
+Once it has asked that information, it listens for the input from the user.
+It is able to retrieve information about the user using the name and cann assist the user in making certain changes to their schedule.

 ![Storyboard](assests/storyboard.jpg)